 - Andy does this to a sleeping Barney Fife in an episode of The Andy Griffith Show.

-- An episode of Law & Order: Special Victims Unit had a subversion.
+- An episode of Law & Order: Special Victims Unit has a subversion.
 A bunch of people at a party find an unpopular girl passed out and start painting things on her face.
 As one of them moves the girl's head, she realizes that there is a blood on her fingers.
-The unconscious girl was hit on the back of the head, raped and then left lying on a bunch of coats.
+The unconscious girl was hit on the back of the head and then left lying on a bunch of coats.

 - In the Modern Family episode "The Incident", Manny comes home from a sleepover with a Spock-style evil beard and moustache doodled on his face.
 He keeps the beard, takes to stroking it thoughtfully, and later sets the culprit's bike on fire.